ManjithaM/Multimedia-Portfolio-/README.md

 createdByManji Portfolio Website Documentation

+++++ I uploaded imagess in HQ.
+Therefore the site takes some time to load fully, specially in the portfolio section.
+Please be kind enough to be patience and wait till it compleatly loaded. ++++

 Project Overview

 The createdByManji Portfolio Website, designed and developed by Manjitha Abeysinghe, serves as a captivating showcase of digital creations, video editing projects, and various multimedia skills.
 The website aims to provide visitors with an immersive experience, highlighting Manjitha's talents, achievements, and a diverse range of digital endeavors.